 - In team sports, teams registered in a single gender league may use players of a different gender.
 However, should the player(s) of a different gender create disparity in the level of competition, the Rec Sports Office reserves the right to review each case individually and rule accordingly.

 - In individual and dual sports where single gender leagues are offered, individuals may compete in the league designated for the different gender until such time that the competitiveness of the activity is adversely affected.

 - All CoRec team and dual sports must have an equal number of genders unless specified otherwise in the rules of the sport concerned.
 Sports with unequal numbers will have to meet certain ratios to be eligible to compete.

 - Teams are strongly urged to enter into the proper level of competition.
-Should a team obviously be playing out of their competitive level, the IM Sports Office will immediately counsel that team and has the right, at their discretion, to move a team up to the next class level for playoffs.
+Should a team obviously be playing out of their competitive level, the Rec Sports Office will immediately counsel that team and has the right, at their discretion, to move a team up to the next class level for playoffs.

-Intramural Sports Staff Participation
+Rec Sports Staff Participation

-Awareness has been raised by concerned participants in the Intramural Sports program of potential bias by its staff members.
+Awareness has been raised by concerned participants in the Rec Sports program of potential bias by its staff members.
 Issues surrounding this perception range from staff officiating and participating in tournaments to improper sportsmanship scores given to staff teams.
 There have also been additional comments from participants about calls made by officials that benefit staff teams.

-While the department strongly believes in the value of employees participating in its programs, the negative perception in the Intramural Sports program is an issue that must be addressed.
+While the department strongly believes in the value of employees participating in its programs, the negative perception in the Rec Sports program is an issue that must be addressed.
 Because there are many benefits of staff participation that we would not want to deter from, we propose the following new practices for staff participation with the goal of mitigating future perceptions of bias in IM Sports.

 Benefits of staff participation: